-This is a non-combustible building.
-In this type of building fire can usually be confined to the room of origin providing the doors are closed and Public Safety is called early.
+This is a combustible building.
+The structural materials are not intended to confine the fire to the room of origin.
+In this type of building fire can usually be expected to spread from the room of origin.
+Evacuation from the building should be immediate followed by prompt notification of Public Safety at 390-4487.

-While it is unlikely that the building structural members will catch fire, the contents of the building still pose a fire risk.
+In addition to the buildings structural members the contents of the building pose a fire risk.
 They may burn, smolder, generate heat and smoke as well as toxic gases.
 The toxic gas component of fire is what causes the most fire deaths.
 Smoke and toxic gases have the capacity to travel far beyond the area of actual fire.